-Oh if there was ever a pasta dish you need in your life it’s this Spicy Pasta and Crab Carbonara with Burrata.
+Oh if there was ever a pasta dish you need in your life it's this Spicy Pasta and Crab Carbonara with Burrata.
 An irresistible twist on the Italian classic with succulent chunks of jumbo lump crab lingering in the silky smooth sauce with spaghetti, crispy bacon, creamy burrata, nutty Parmigiano-Reggiano and fresh herbs.
-What’s even better is you’ll have all that deliciousness on the table in 30 minutes.
+Plus, it's on the table in 30 minutes.

 Remember to PIN THIS to save the recipe for later!